2026 Writing Retreats for Academic Trainees

 Upcoming sessions

-Driftless Creek is vacation rental cabins and trails on 75 wooded acres with a small prairie, on a ridge surrounded by trout streams, created and owned by your hosts: Amy Kalkbrenner, a faculty member at the University of Wisconsin-Milwaukee, and her husband, Rodney Cain, primary operator of Driftless Creek.
+Driftless Creek is vacation rental cabins and trails on 75 wooded acres with a small prairie, on a ridge surrounded by trout streams, created and owned by Amy Kalkbrenner, a faculty member at the University of Wisconsin-Milwaukee, and her husband, Rodney Cain, primary operator of Driftless Creek.
+Each cabin is private but walkable from the other cabins.

-We are close to the tiny, artsy, foodie town of Viroqua, Wisconsin, within a few hours drive from Milwaukee (3), Chicago (4), Madison (2), and the Twin Cities (3).
+We are close to the tiny, artsy, foodie town of Viroqua, Wisconsin, within a few hours drive of Milwaukee (3), Chicago (4), Madison (2), Iowa City (3) and the Twin Cities (3).

 Frequently Asked Questions